 These injuries also occur at an alarming rate, with the Centers for Disease Control and Prevention (CDC) reporting that about 2.87 million people visited the emergency room or were hospitalized for TBI-related injuries in 2014 alone.

 Fortunately, those who sustain TBIs in accidents through no fault of their own can often recover damages compensating them for their losses.

-In many cases, the parties are not even required to go to trial, but can agree to a settlement award in an out-of-court setting.
-To learn more about the average settlement for traumatic brain injury in Georgia, please contact our personal injury legal team today.
+In many cases, the parties are not even required to go to trial but can agree to a settlement award in an out-of-court setting.
+To learn more about the average settlement for traumatic brain injury in Georgia, please contact our brain injury lawyers today.